-LIBBIs, or Library student workshops, are designed to help you master information skills that will enable you to become a successful student, who also develops lifelong information literacy skills--the ability to define, retrieve, evaluate and use information ethically and legally.
+LIBBIs, or Library student workshops, are designed to help you master information skills that will enable you to become a successful student and independent learner who also develops lifelong information literacy skills--the ability to define, retrieve, evaluate and use information ethically and legally.
 LIBBIs cover research essentials using ORU Library resources and are intended to support your research efforts.

-LIBBIs are held in the Library Instructional Lab, or LIL, which is located on the LRC-4th floor in the back area beyond the periodicals.
+The Library Instructional Lab (LIL) is located on the LRC-4th floor LINC in the back area beyond the periodicals.
 The LIL is equipped with 30 virtual machines to offer each student a hands-on experience.
 A printer is also available in the room.